 Theory of the firm; labor, monopoly, special needs, agriculture; poverty; foreign trade.
-(Available as a telecourse) F, Sp, S
+F, Sp, S

 Education

 EDU 110- Foundations of American Education (3,3) A college transfer course; consult the Transfer Center for more details.

 Focuses upon the historical and philosophical roots of our educational system and its place in the social, economic, legal, political and cultural milieu of America.
 Meets Illinois certification requirements.